Murray runs for 2 TDs, Cardinals roll past Washington 30-15

-Cardinals linebacker Devon Kennard enjoyed Murray’s show.
-He’s also happy to watch it from the sideline.

-”I’m glad I don’t have to worry about that,” he said with a grin. ”He causes a lot of problems.”
+GLENDALE, Ariz.
+(AP) — Kyler Murray threw for 286 yards and a touchdown and ran for two more scores to lead the Arizona Cardinals over the Washington Football Team 30-15 on Sunday.

-The Cardinals (2-0) jumped to a 14-0 lead by the end of the first quarter.
+The Cardinals were dominant in their push to a 2-0 record, jumping to a 14-0 lead by the end of the first quarter.
 They led 20-0 by halftime and 20-3 following the third.
 DeAndre Hopkins caught eight passes for 68 yards and a touchdown.
 Zane Gonzalez made three field goals.

-Murray alleviated any doubt who would win early in the fourth quarter when he darted through the middle of the field – dancing right past safety Troy Apke in the process – for a 21-yard touchdown that pushed Arizona’s advantage to 27-3.
+Murray alleviated any doubt about who would win early in the fourth quarter, when he darted through the middle of the field — dancing right past safety Troy Apke in the process — for a 21-yard touchdown that pushed Arizona’s advantage to 27-3.

-”As soon as I leave the pocket I survey the field,” Murray said. ”Seeing how the blocks were set up, they were set up pretty perfectly.

-”Once I get a guy 1 on 1, I like my chances.”

 Washington (1-1) finally scored a touchdown with 12:20 left in the fourth quarter when Dwayne Haskins hit Terry McLaurin for a 24-yard score.
-It scored again when Antonio Gibson ran for an 11-yard touchdown to pull within 27-15 after the 2-point conversion failed.
+It scored again with 6:38 left when Antonio Gibson ran for an 11-yard touchdown to pull within 27-15 after the 2-point conversion failed.

-By then it was too late for a rally.
-Washington came back from a 17-0 deficit to beat Philadelphia last week, but waited much too long to get going on Sunday.
+But by then it was too late for a rally.
+Washington rallied from a 17-0 deficit to beat Philadelphia last week, but waited much too long to get going on Sunday.
 Haskins completed 19 of 33 passes for 223 yards and a touchdown.

-”A new offense, a new scheme,” Haskins said. ”Basically, on offense the whole team is under 25.
-It is a work in process.
-The biggest thing is come to work every day with your lunch pail and try to get better.”

 In front of a fan-less State Farm Stadium, the Cardinals continued to look like a contender in the NFC West after finishing 5-10-1 last year.
 Kenyan Drake ran for 86 yards on 20 carries.
 Murray finished with 67 yards rushing.